Craig Dickenson was named the Riders’ head coach on January 25, 2019 – becoming the 47th head coach in club history.

-Dickenson is in the third season of his second go-round as the Roughriders’ special-teams coordinator.
-He previously worked with the team during the 2011 and 2012 seasons.
+Dickenson is in the fourth season of his second go-round with the Roughriders, spending the last three seasons as the special-teams coordinator.
+He also previously worked with the Riders special teams during the 2011 and 2012 seasons.

 He is a two-time Grey Cup champion, having won CFL titles with the Eskimos in 2015 and the Stampeders in 2008.

 The former University of Montana kicker also was a special-teams assistant for the NFL’s Oakland Raiders (in 2010) and the San Diego Chargers (2000-01).
 Before embarking on his pro coaching career, Dickenson also worked in the university ranks at Montana and Utah State.